ga4gh-schemablocks/ga4gh-schemablocks.github.io/index.md

 Welcome to the homepage for the GA4GH SchemaBlocks project.

-SchemaBlocks represents a cross work stream, cross driver project that attempts to document GA4GH object standards and prototypes, as well as common data formats and semantics.
+SchemaBlocks is a "__cross-workstreams, cross-drivers__" initiative to document GA4GH object standards and prototypes, as well as common data formats and semantics.
 Launched in December 2018, this project is still in an "orientation phase", with developing participation, leadership and governance structures.

 While products and implementation may be completely based on SchemaBlocks models, this project does not attempt to develop a rigid, complete schema but rather to provide the object vocabulary and semantics for a large range of developments.